-It should be noted that the solved adjoint state $\boldsymbol{a}(t_i)$ needs to be adjusted at $i=N-1,N-2,...,0$ during the backward integration, by adding a term of $\frac{\partial L}{\partial \Tilde{\boldsymbol{z}}(t_i)}$ to account for the fact that the loss function $L$ explicitly depends on the system state $\Tilde{\boldsymbol{z}}(t_i)$.
-During the whole backward integration, the vector-Jacobian products $\boldsymbol{a}(t)^\top \partial \boldsymbol{\Tilde{f}} / \partial \Tilde{\boldsymbol{z}}$ and $\boldsymbol{a}(t)^\top \partial \boldsymbol{\Tilde{f}} / \partial \theta$ can be evaluated on the fly without storing them in the memory.
-Therefore, the adjoint sensitivity method has a constant memory usage $O(1)$ with respect to the integration time steps, i.e., the number of $\Tilde{\boldsymbol{f}}$ evaluations.
+It should be noted that the solved adjoint state $\boldsymbol{a}(t_n)$ needs to be adjusted at $n=N-1,N-2,...,0$ during the backward integration, by adding a term of $\frac{\partial L_s}{\partial \tilde{\boldsymbol{u}}(t_n)}$ to account for the fact that the loss function $L_s$ explicitly depends on the system state $\tilde{\boldsymbol{u}}(t_n)$.
+During the whole backward integration, the vector-Jacobian products $\boldsymbol{a}^\top \frac{\partial \tilde{\mathcal{G}}} {\partial \tilde{\boldsymbol{u}}}$ and $\boldsymbol{a}^\top \frac{\partial \tilde{\mathcal{G}}}{\partial \boldsymbol{\theta}}$ can be evaluated on the fly without storing them in the memory.
+Therefore, the adjoint sensitivity method has a constant memory usage $O(1)$ with respect to the integration time steps, i.e., the number of $\tilde{\mathcal{G}}$ evaluations.

-For a short-term integration, the backpropogation often has no memory cost issue and is more computationally faster than adjoint method, considering that the Jacobian is stored and does not need to be evaluated on the fly in the backward pass.
-However, the memory cost issue would prevent the use of backpropogation if the data involves long-term integration, e.g., time-averaged statistics.
+For a short-term integration, the backpropagation often has no memory cost issue and is computationally faster than the adjoint method, considering that the Jacobian is stored and does not need to be evaluated on the fly in the backward pass.
+However, the memory cost issue would prevent the use of backpropagation if the data involves long-term integration, e.g., time-averaged statistics.
 In addition, gradient-based optimization can potentially encounter numerical issues (e.g., gradient blow-up) for the long-term information of chaotic systems.
-Therefore, backpropogation is used in this paper for short-term trajectory matching, while the long-term statistics of a chaotic dynamical system is incorporated by a derivative-free Kalman method, instead of adjoint sensitivity method.
-More details about the derivative-free Kalman method can be found in section ~\ref{ssec:EKI}.
+Therefore, backpropagation is used in this paper for short-term trajectory matching, while the long-term statistics of a chaotic dynamical system are incorporated by a derivative-free Kalman method, instead of the adjoint sensitivity method.
+More details about the derivative-free Kalman method can be found in Section~\ref{ssec:EKI}.